rjoydip/starter-koa/README.md

 Koa application starter

 > [!NOTE]
 > This project is in the early stages and under development.
-Although the bun is being used as package manager but application and some other script are working through node.
+Although the pnpm is being used as package manager but application and some other script are working through node.

+✅ Koa <br>
+✅ PGLite <br>
+✅ Sentry <br>
+✅ Consola <br>
+✅ GraphQL Yoga <br>
+✅ Valibot <br>
+✅ Vitest <br>
+✅ Unbuild <br>

 ## Development